lgorissen/k4d/lab 28/README.md

 > This can be quickly *fixed* (mind not to do that in the Pod):
 >
 > ```bash
-> developer@developer-VirtualBox:~/projects/k4d$ k create clusterrolebinding permissive-binding --clusterrole=cluster-admin --group=system:serviceaccounts
+> developer@developer-VirtualBox:~/projects/k4d$ kubectl create clusterrolebinding permissive-binding --clusterrole=cluster-admin --group=system:serviceaccounts
 > clusterrolebinding.rbac.authorization.k8s.io/permissive-binding created
 > developer@developer-VirtualBox:~/projects/k4d$
 > ```